mariocasciaro/npm-workspace/README.md

 ## Package an app for deployment

-When you are ready to deploy youtr app, you can package all your modules for production, including all your private/local only modules.
+When you are ready to deploy your app, you can package all your modules for production, including all your private/local only modules.
 Just use these 3 options:

 * `-c`: Copy the packages into `node_modules` instead of linking them
 * `-g`: Remove `.git` directories from dependencies while copying.
 This is so you can package your production app under a new repo (e.g. for use in a PaaS)